- Horse Racing & Pari-Mutuel Wagering

 Trainers or their veterinarians must report within 48 hours all corticosteroid joint injections through the Equine Steroid Administration Log (ESAL).

 The Gaming Commission regulates all horse racing and pari-mutuel wagering in New York State.

 New York State currently features both Thoroughbred and Standardbred horse racing where pari-mutuel wagering takes place.
 There are four Thoroughbred tracks and seven Standardbred (harness) tracks in the state.

 Additionally, bettors may wager on races remotely through any of the state’s five off-track betting corporations.
 The tracks and off-track betting locations also feature simulcasting of races taking place within and beyond New York’s borders.

 New York’s equine drug rules and protective measures are among the strictest and most comprehensive in the nation.
 The New York State Gaming Commission continues to set the standard for promoting equine health and safety, and holding those who attempt to cheat accountable for their actions.

-The Commission, in consultation with the state’s Equine Drug Testing Program, continues to evaluate rules regarding equine drugs to ensure that horses, jockeys and drivers are protected and that the sport is run with the utmost integrity.
+The Commission, in consultation with Equine Medical Director Dr. Scott E. Palmer, continues to evaluate rules regarding equine drugs to ensure that horses, jockeys and drivers are protected and that the sport is run with the utmost integrity.